 The actuarial method calculates APR as the interest rate that will cause the present value of future cash flows (payments) on a loan to equal the loan amount.
 The interest rate is calculated using an iterative method, because there isn’t an easy way to calculate exactly what it should be.
 Because of this, LoanPro has to guess at the APR and then raise or lower it in order to make the sum of the present value of future cash flows equal the loan amount.

 This causes the calculation of truth in lending (TIL) numbers to take longer than you might expect because sometimes it takes many iterations to arrive at the correct APR.

-Our amortization software calculations match that of APRWin as published by the Department of the Treasury.
+Our amortization software calculations match that of the FFIEC's APR Computational Tool, as recommended by the FDIC and OCC.

 How to Calculate APR Unit Periods and Odd Days for Irregular First Periods

 If the difference between the contract date and the first due date is not equal to a standard unit period, then the loan has an irregular first period.
 If this is the case, you will need to calculate the number of unit periods in the term of the loan and the number of odd days in the first period in order to calculate APR.
 This will have an impact on the disclosed APR.
 Below are methods for calculating the unit periods and odd days when the loan has an irregular first period.
 The methods are organized according to unit period length.

 If the unit period is a number of days, such as: Weekly (7), BiWeekly (14), or any custom frequency (X), then the number of unit periods and odd days is easy to calculate.
 Simply follow these steps:

 - Step 1 – Take the number of days between the contract date and the first due date.